Addyy-07/Addyy-07/README.md

 ---

 ### ✨ Quote I Live By
-> “Code is like art — it speaks for those who write it beautifully.”
+> “You don’t just write code — you breathe logic into existence."

 ---